ivorbach/Marqet/index.md

 1. WHAT INFORMATION DO WE COLLECT?
 We collect no information from you.
+Any payment information provided is accessible to Marqet and is not stored.

 2. WILL YOUR INFORMATION BE SHARED WITH ANYONE?

 We will not share your information with anyone
-In Short:  We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfill business obligations.

 3. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?